Dixit-Lab-CELL/PACE/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-5C6216.svg?style=flat-square)](https://choosealicense.com/licenses/mit/)

 </h4>
-The workbook contains the code and notebook to run PACE (Precise and Accurate Configuration Evaluation).
+The workbook contains the code and notebook to run PACE (Precise and Accelerated Configuration Evaluation).

 PACE identifies stable ground-state base–adsorbate configurations through a multistep approach.
 It begins by performing single-point MLIP calculations on adsorbates placed at predefined grid points within the unit cell, where grid resolution (number of subdivisions along each axis) controls the density of possible adsorption sites.